kasparsbatrags/degra/native/freight/components/__tests__/README.md

 ## Notes for Implementation

-Before running the tests, you may need to make a small modification to the CompanySearch component to add a testID to the ActivityIndicator:
+Before running the tests, you may need to make a small modification to the CompanySearchMigrated component to add a testID to the ActivityIndicator:

 ```tsx
 {loading ? (